timvink/mkdocs-table-reader-plugin/docs/customization.md

 # Customization

-You can definitely customize the resulting markdown tables!
+You can customize the resulting markdown tables!

 ## Theory